 What is Smart Farming?

 In short, we can say that smart farming is all about reducing waste, developing productivity and full use of resources with remote sensing.
 Smart farming is known by precision farming too.
-It involves using various technologies, the internet of things (IoT) devices, big data analytics, remote sensing, artificial intelligence and robotics.
+It involves using various smart farming technologies, the internet of things (IoT) devices, big data analytics, remote sensing, artificial intelligence and robotics.
 It is scientifically proven that using these technologies increases profit, minimises waste and maintains the environment’s quality.

 Support from Central Government in Smart Farming

 The central government of India plays an active role in developing the agri-tech sector.
 They always come up with new bills to empower Indian farmers.
 The Indian government supports smart farming because they want to reduce their effort and enhance their productivity.
 At present, they are working to double the farmers’ income by 2022.
-They want to increase farmers’ income with minimum efforts by smart farming.
-For this, the NITI Aayog collaborates with the companies that include IBM for the technology-driven solutions.
+They want to increase farmers’ income with minimum efforts by smart farming ideas.
+For this, the NITI Aayog collaborates with the companies that include IBM for technology-driven solutions.
 For these farmers get real time advice and are financed to increase crop productivity.

 Along with this, the government of India plans to digitize the PACS (Primary Agricultural Credit Society) with a grant up to INR 2000 crore.
 Other supports that initiated by the government for smart farming are MANAGE (Management of Agricultural Extension in Hyderabad), mentoring the agri-tech start-ups, PMKSY (Pradhan Mantri Krishi Sinchayee Yojana), and One Nation One Market.